Find out about Derwen College: an Ofsted Outstanding independent specialist college based in Gobowen, near Oswestry, Shropshire.

 Find out more about Derwen’s history on our timeline.

 About student life at Derwen

-Derwen College offers residential and day placements to students aged 16-25 with learning difficulties and disabilities.
+Derwen College offers residential and day placements to students with learning difficulties and disabilities, aged 16-25.

-With two satellite sites in Shropshire and the main campus in Gobowen, near Oswestry, students have many opportunities to experience real work settings.
-Our satellite sites are based at Craven Arms and Walford.
+With three satellite sites in Shropshire and the main campus in Gobowen, near Oswestry, students have many opportunities to experience real work settings.
+Our satellite sites are based at Craven Arms, Telford and Walford.

 Students at Derwen College have a choice of pathway areas for their learning programme:

 Having a unique opportunity to work in our restaurant, cafe, print shop or garden centre, students learn work skills needed for the world beyond college.